Tlf/tlf/doc/Manual.md

 ### Recording

+For the best sound quality, record voice messages with an external audio editor such as Audacity, which will also allow you to trim leading and trailing silence.
+Export each message in .wav format and add their paths to the rules file as described above.

+TLF also has a built-in sound recording feature for changing messages on the fly, or for those who don't want to use an external editor.
 To record messages from within TLF, enter ':sou' at the call entry field to take you to the TLF Sound Recorder Utility page.
 Recording starts by hitting the relevant F-key for that message ('s' or 'c' for the VKSPM and VKCQM messages).
-Recording is terminated by hitting the **ESC** key.
+Terminate recording by hitting the **ESC** key.

 Currently, recording messages does not key PTT.
 If you want to hear yourself via the radio's monitor function whilst recording, you will need to manually assert PTT, e.g. press your footswitch throughout.
 Obviously, this means your recording also goes out on-air, so you might want to minimise your transmitted power whilst setting up recordings.

 It takes a bit of practice to time your speech within the starting and ending key presses.
 It's also quite easy to set the alsa Mic gain too high and end up with clipped audio.
 This will show up during playback as some black and white writing appearing over the top of the display colours.
 It's actually sox reporting warnings.
 You can fix this by adjusting the mic level using the alsa mixer.

-If you have the time, you can trim the audio clip and normalise the levels in an audio editor, like audacity.
-That way you can avoid worrying too much about getting the recording perfect from TLF.
-Of course, you could initially record the messages using such an editor if preferred.

-Andy, G4KNO

 ## RTTY